Pet Emergency? Read no further and call us right away!

-Dr. Teyler's special interests as a veterinarian include dentistry, soft tissue surgery, and feline medicine.
+Dr. Teyler's special interests as a veterinarian include dentistry and feline medicine.
 She adores both dogs and cats, but has a particular passion for improving the overall veterinary experience for felines.

-Dr. Teyler lives in Salt Lake with her fiancee, Mark, and their 4 cats- Sally, Jon Snow, Rhaegar, and Tormund.
+When Dr. Teyler is not at work, she loves spending time with her 4 cats- Sally, Jon Snow, Rhaegar, and Tormund.
 She enjoys playing the piano, swimming, fishing, and gardening.

 Dr. Kershisnik graduated with his DVM degree from the Washington State University/Utah State University joint program in 2018 and chose Copper View to begin his career, bringing his amazing skills and knowledge.
 He chose to become a veterinarian because he wanted to help people take care of their pets.
-Dr. Kershisnik says that he loves working at Copper View because the environment is so positive and that everyone who works here has the clients’ best interests at heart.
+Dr. Kershisnik loves working at Copper View because the environment is so positive and that everyone who works here has the clients’ best interests at heart.
 His special interest is in surgery which he is very good at.